Services for DTS Students

 This is a description of primary services Turpin Library provides for students at the Dallas campus.
 All DTS students who are paying for the current semester are eligible.
 There are separate pages for more specific categories of students such as extension students, ADA impaired students, etc. See House Rules for additional information about eligibility for services.
 In the event of a conflict between House Rules and this page, House Rules take precedence.

-Reference staff are eager to help you use library resources and find information.
-They may recommend resources or teach you how to use those resources, including reference works, databases, primary source collections, and plain old books.
-This service is available 40 hours/week, M-F without advanced notice.
+Reference staff are eager to help you use information resources.
+We will not do your research for you (after all, developing research skills is part of your education), but we will work with you, recommend resources, and teach you how to use those resources, including reference works, databases, primary source collections, and plain old books.
+Reference service is available 40 hours/week, M-F without advanced notice.
 Staff will answer questions whether submitted in person, by mail, email, phone or fax.
-However, students should make appointments if they wish extensive help with thesis or other serious research.
+However, students should make appointments if they wish more extensive help with thesis research.

 Access to Electronic Resources.
 Tech Support